 • How to select your Dip, use strategic quitting criteria and 3 key questions to decide whether to quit.

-This is a short book, and Seth Godin uses a conversational style to repeatedly reinforce the key ideas on strategic quitting.
-For more details please visit www.sethgodin.com or get a copy of the book or our full summary bundle.
+The Dip is a short book, and Seth Godin uses a conversational style to repeatedly reinforce the key ideas on strategic quitting.
+You can purchase the book here or visit www.sethgodin.com for more information.

 Click here to download The Dip summary & infographic